-Overall Company materiality £4.7 million (2020: £5.0 million).
-How we determined it approximately 1% of total assets Rationale for benchmark applied Based on our professional judgement, total assets is considered to be an appropriate measure to assess the performance of the Company given that the purpose of the Company is to hold debt and the measure is a generally accepted auditing benchmark.
+Overall Company materiality £4.2 million.
+How we determined it Based on approximately 1% of total assets Rationale for benchmark applied Based on our professional judgement, total assets is considered to be an appropriate measure to assess the performance of the Company given that the purpose of the Company is to hold debt and the measure is a generally accepted auditing benchmark.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% of overall materiality, amounting to £3.5 million for the Company financial statements.
+Our performance materiality was based on approximately 75% of overall materiality, amounting to £3.2 million for the Company financial statements.